gunadarma-academy/asde-michi-test/docs-reports/MASTER-TEST-PLAN.markdown

 ## Test Scope

 This test plan will test all the requirements for Arlin version 1.0 and beyond (>=2.0), which will be tested by the Michi team for evaluate and verify that the product (Arlin) meet the functional, performance and design.
-This Master Test Plan covers unit, functional, integration, end-to-end (E2E), user interface, and user acceptance test.
+This Master Test Plan covers unit, functional, integration, end-to-end (E2E), usability, and user acceptance test.

 --------------------------------------------------------------------------------